 We have two reportable business segments, namely Electronic Materials and Eco-Friendly Materials.
 Corresponding operations and activities are managed accordingly by key decision makers.
-Segmented operating and financial information, labelled key performance indicators, are available and used to manage these business segments, review performance and allocate resources.
-Financial performance of any given segment is evaluated primarily in terms of revenues and segment operating profit which is reconciled to consolidated numbers by taking into account corporate income and expenses.
-For the year ended May 31, 2011, 67.5% of revenues were derived from the Electronic Materials segment and 32.5% from the Eco-Friendly Materials segment.
+Segmented operating and financial information, and labelled key-performance indicators, are available and used to manage these business segments, review performance and allocate resources.
+Financial performance of our two segments is evaluated primarily in terms of revenues and segment operating profit, which is reconciled to consolidated numbers by taking into account corporate income and expenses.
+For the seven-month fiscal year ended December 31, 2011, 47% of our revenues were derived from the Electronic Materials segment and 53% from the Eco-Friendly Materials segment.
+A comparative breakdown of business segment financial information can be found in Note 19 of our consolidated financial statements for the fiscal years ended December 31, 2011 and May 31, 2011, filed on SEDAR, which note is incorporated by reference in this Annual Information Form.

-The Electronic Materials Segment
+Electronic Materials Segment

-The Electronic Materials segment is headed by a Vice President who oversees locally managed operations in North America, Europe and Asia.
+The Electronic Materials segment is headed by a Vice President who oversees locally-managed operations in North America, Europe and Asia.
 The Electronic Materials segment manufactures and sells refined metals, compounds and alloys which are primarily used in a number of electronic applications.
 Typical end-markets include photovoltaics (solar energy), medical imaging, light emitting diodes (LED), displays, high-frequency electronics and thermoelectrics.
 Main products are associated with the following metals: cadmium, gallium, germanium, indium and tellurium.
 These are sold either in elemental or alloyed form as well as in the form of chemicals and compounds.
 Revenues and earnings associated with recycling services and activities provided to customers of the Electronic Materials segment are also included in the Electronic Materials segment.
 Management of such activities is also the responsibility of the Electronic Materials Vice President.